-- What are the three wettest cities Canada? - How much rain does Abbotsford get annually? - On average, how many days a year does it rain in Abbotsford?
+- How much rain does Abbotsford get annually? - On average, how many days a year does it rain in Abbotsford?

 Rain: A Gift from the Sky!

 Have you ever noticed how much it rains in Abbotsford and Mission?
 We receive a great deal of rain each year making it a readily available resource for our community.